agama-project/agama-project.github.io/docs/user/guides/storage.md

 ## A note about transactional systems {#transactional}

 Agama is able to install transactional distributions like openSUSE MicroOS.
-There will be no option at the Agama configuration to set whether the root file system of the installed system should be transactional (also known as "immutable") or not.
-Since the implications go beyond the file system settings, the nature of the system (transactional vs read-write) will be determined by the selection of the product (ie. the operating system) to install.
+By default, the nature of the system (transactional vs traditional) is determined by the selection of the product (ie. the operating system) to install.

+However, some products allow overriding this behavior using the product modes.
+For instance, SLES can be installed in either `standard` or `immutable` mode (providing an immutable system with transactional updates).

 ![Information about transactional system](/img/user/storage-transactional.png)